Renal (Kidney) Scintigraphy

-Renal scintigraphy uses small amounts of radioactive materials called radiopharmaceuticals, a special camera and a computer to evaluate your kidneys' function and anatomy and determine whether they are working properly.
+Renal scintigraphy uses small amounts of radioactive material called radiopharmaceuticals, a special camera and a computer to evaluate your kidney function and anatomy and determine whether they are working properly.
 It can provide unique information that is often unattainable using other imaging procedures.

 Tell your doctor if there's a possibility you are pregnant or if you are breastfeeding.
 Discuss any recent illnesses, medical conditions, allergies and medications you're taking, including nonsteroidal anti-inflammatory drugs (NSAIDs).
 Your doctor will instruct you on how to prepare and may advise you to stop taking some medications or increase fluid intake prior to your exam.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.

 - What are some common uses of the procedure?

 - How is the procedure performed?